livetrails/targetjs/README.md

 TargetJS addresses several common pain points in front-end development:

 1.  **Scattered State Management:** Many frameworks require separate libraries or complex patterns for state management.
-In TargetJS, state management is inherently handled throught its core concept of “targets” eliminating the need for explicit state management.
+In TargetJS, state management is inherently handled throught its core concept of “targets”.
 2.  **Complexity of Asynchronous Operations:**  Traditional JavaScript often involves complex handling of asynchronous operations (Promises, callbacks, `async/await`).
 TargetJS addresses this by providing a delactive reactive targets and synchronous execution flow.
-3.  **Disjointed Development Workflow:**  Developers often juggle multiple tools and concepts (UI libraries, animation libraries, state managers, event handlers).
+3.  **Disjointed Development Workflow:**  Developers often juggle multiple tools and concepts (UI libraries, animation libraries, event handlers).
 TargetJS provides a unified solution.
 4.  **Rigid Static Layer of HTML:** Many frameworks use HTML as the primary medium for generating the user interface.
-TargetJS makes JavaScript the primary driver, either by running directly or through a handful of HTML elements extended with superpowers.
+TargetJS makes JavaScript the primary driver.
 5.  **Boilerplate and Verbosity:** TargetJS aims to reduce boilerplate code.
 The code is compact and follows a predictable execution flow.
-Direct method calls are not allowed.
-Explicit loops and conditional statements are rarely needed.
 6.  **Difficult Animation Control:**  TargetJS makes animations first-class citizens with fine-grained control.
-7.  **Complicated execution flow:** TargetJS execution flow follows the order the code is written.
 8.  **Performance Bottlenecks with Large Lists:** TargetJS optimizes rendering for large lists by using a tree structure that renders only the visible branches.

 ## More Examples